 We are approaching the end of the marvelous Bhagavad Gita.
-Krishna’s final words are now to be given to us who, like Arjuna, sit on the battlefield of life seeking wisdom.
+Krishna’s final words are now to be given to us who, like Arjuna, on the battlefield of life seek wisdom.

-“Thus the knowledge that is more secret than all that is secret has been expounded to you by Me.
-Having reflected on this fully, do as you please” (18:63).
-Nothing like this second sentence cannot be found in any other scripture of the world.
-This is why the Gita merits our highest valuation and conformity to its glorious message.
+Nothing like this second sentence can be found in any other scripture of the world.
+This is why the Gita merits our highest valuation and our conformity to its glorious message.
 Krishna respects the free will of Arjuna and knows that ultimately it is all Arjuna’s decision.
-To interfere with that will by reasonings, promises, threats, warnings, and cajolings will only produce a temporary conformity to Krishna’s words.
+To interfere with that will by promises, threats, warnings, and cajolings will only produce a temporary conformity to Krishna’s words.
 Only when it arises from within Arjuna’s illumined understanding can he rightly engage in battle.
 Nor can we live the yoga life if it is not based on our own impulse to divine realization and our full awareness of all that it implies.
-Krishna tells Arjuna to give full consideration to what he has been told and then act–not out of faith in Krishna, respect for Krishna, or love for Krishna, but because he knows it is the truth, having understood for himself.
+Krishna tells Arjuna to give full consideration to what he has been told and then act–not out of faith in Krishna, respect for Krishna, or love for Krishna, but because he knows it is the truth, having understood it for himself.
 It is the same for us.

 The secret of love

-“Hear again My supreme word, most secret of all.
-You are surely loved by Me; therefore I shall speak for your good” (18:64).
 Krishna’s teachings are not sarvaguhyatamam–most secret of all–because God is hiding these truths from us, but because we, through our perverted intuition, are hiding them from ourselves!
 How many times have we heard people say: “Don’t tell me that!” about something they know is true?
 And we all grew up with: “What you don’t know won’t hurt you,” the idea being that what we don’t know will not obligate us.
 Wrong!
-For in the depths of our being we DO know the truth, even if our whole life is a denial of it.
+For in the depths of our being we do know the truth, even if our whole life is a denial of it.
 That is why God says in the Bible: “Ye are gods; and all of you are children of the most High.
-But ye shall die like men, and fall like one of the princes” (Psalms 82:6, 7.
-The Septuagint renders it: “But you die like men and are laid in the grave like animals.”)
+But ye shall die like men, and fall like one of the princes” (Psalms 82:6-7).
+The Septuagint renders it: “But you die like men and are laid in the grave like animals.”
 It is our choice, but it is a conscious choice, at least on the inner levels where it counts.

-“Fix your mind on Me, worshipping Me, sacrificing to Me, bowing down to Me; in this way you shall come truly to Me, I promise, for you are dear to Me” (18:65).
-Remember that the “Me” of Krishna is both the Supreme Self (Paramatman) and the individual Self (jivatman).
+Remember that the “me” of Krishna is both the Supreme Self (Paramatman) and the individual Self (jivatman).
 So we are devoted to Spirit and spirit.
-The word manmanas is rightly translated “with mind fixed on Me,” but it literally means “Me-minded.”
+The word manmanas is rightly translated “fix your mind on me,” but it literally means “me-minded.”
 That is, our mind is to be a perfect reflection of Spirit, so that with Saint Paul we can say: “We have the mind of Christ” (I Corinthians 2:16).
 “Let this mind be in you, which was also in Christ Jesus” (Philippians 2:5).
-And Saint Peter said of the Christian warrior: “Arm yourselves likewise with the same mind” (I Peter 4:1).
+And Saint Peter said to the followers of Christ: “Arm yourselves likewise with the same mind” (I Peter 4:1).

-We must be Krishna-mind, Christ-minded, for that is to be God-minded.
+We must be Krishna-minded and Christ-minded, for that is to be God-minded.
 And we are dear (priya) to God.

-Everything must be God to us–even right action is not to be valued for itself, but because it leads to God.
+Everything must be the way to God to us.
+Even right action is not to be valued for itself, but because it leads to God.
 The same is true of all spiritual and material deeds.
 We must be able to say with Swami Sivananda: “Only God I saw!”
 Krishna does not mean that we need not follow the ways of dharma, only that we must keep looking at God and not at them as we follow them.
 God must be the sole purpose of our life, the sole means and the sole goal.
-This is “abandoning all dharmas” in God, as God, for God, “that God may be all in all” (I Corinthians 15:28).
+This is “abandoning all duties” in God, as God, for God, “that God may be all in all” (I Corinthians 15:28).